ohata-toast/Network-VPC/en/public-api.md

 |---|---|---|
 | network | Korea (Pangyo) Region<br>Korea (Pyeongchon) Region<br>Japan Region | https://kr1-api-network-infrastructure.nhncloudservice.com<br>https://kr2-api-network-infrastructure.nhncloudservice.com<br>https://jp1-api-network-infrastructure.nhncloudservice.com |

-Fields not specified in the guide may appear in API responses.
-These fields are used for internal use by NHN Cloud and are subject to change without prior notice, so we advise you not to use them.
+In each API response, you may find fields that are not specified within this guide.
+Those fields are for NHN Cloud internal usage, and as such refrain from using them since they may be changed without prior notice.

 ## VPC
 ### View VPC List